squid-cache/squid-cache.github.io/ConfigExamples/Reverse/SslWithWildcardCertifiate.rst

 A challenge password []:i am a good boy
 An optional company name []: PRESS ENTER
 }}}

-{{{
+=== Authority signing the certificate ===

-Issuing the certificate: The CA should verify that the certifiacte comes from the right person and issue it using the following command.
+Issuing the certificate: The CA should verify that the certificate comes from the right person and issue it using the following command.
 It is recommended that u use the "-notext" and "-out testcert.cert" option.
 This will not print any output to stdout.. and make a copy of the certificate in the file testcert.cert in the current directory..
 This way you will not have to search the certs/ directory for the new certifcate.

+{{{
+[root@rprgate ~]#openssl ca -in testreq.pem -notext -out testcert.cert
 }}}
-{{{
-[root@rprgate ~]#openssl ca -in testreq.pem -notext -out testcert.cert}}}

 {{{
 Using configuration from /etc/CertAuth/openssl.cnf Enter pass phrase for /etc/CertAuth/private/cakey.pem:secretcode